 It’s a psychological fact that people remember the first and last pieces of information in any set of information, better than they remember the stuff in the middle.
 If, for example, you start a new job and the boss introduces you to your new team, you're more likely to remember the names of the people you were introduced to first, more likely to forget the names in the middle, and remember the names at the end.

 Makes sense, then, to put the most important information where your audience is gonna remember it.
-That's most likely your brand name- the standard practice is to put that 3 times in a 30-second script.
+That's most likely your show's name- if you're writing, say a 30-second show promo, the standard practice is to put in in at least 3 times.
 Once at the start, once in the middle, and once at the end.
-Bonus points for incorporating "brandname.com" at the end as a way to get the audience to remember both your brand and your web address at the same time!
+Bonus points for incorporating "showname.com" at the end as a way to get the audience to remember both your show and your web address at the same time!

 2. Use a pronunciation guide.